 The Roadshow can commence when the SEC is ready to declare the registration statement effective.
 Roadshows are designed to give potential institutional investors an opportunity to meet the management team and ask questions about the Company.
 Roadshow presentations are usually about an hour long and are followed by a question and answer period.
 In addition to group presentations, the investment banks will schedule many one-on-one meetings with potential significant investors.
 For one-on-ones, the roadshow presentation is usually abbreviated and the Q&A period extended.
 In most situations, allowing two weeks for the roadshow is adequate.

-When trading commences, the lead will control activity in the stock for up to a week of “market stabilization” to ensure a broad distribution of shares and strong market receptivity.
-They will also typically exercise a green shoe option, thereby increasing the size of the offering and covering their short position.
+When trading commences the next morning, the lead will control activity in the stock for up to a week of “market stabilization” to ensure a broad distribution of shares and strong market receptivity.
+They will also typically exercise the green shoe option , thereby increasing the size of the offering and covering their short position.
 At the end of a week, the deal is closed and the investment bank pays the Company the net proceeds of the offering.

 This presentation is being furnished on a confidential basis to provide preliminary summary information.
 The information, tools and material (collectively, information) contained herein is not directed to or intended for distribution or use by any person or entity who is a citizen or resident of or located in any jurisdiction where such distribution, publication, availability or use would be contrary to law or regulation or which would subject Endurance Advisory Partners, LLC, to any registration or licensing requirement within such jurisdiction.